amprebonne/alx-higher_level_programming/0x00-python-hello_world/README.md

 Run Python program:
-Contains a shell script that runs a pythons script
+Contains a shell script that runs a pythons script.